osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 5. Select *OK*.
 The new mode transition will appear.

 ### Setting Mode Transition Triggers
-A mode transition's trigger ports can be modified by right-clicking on the mode transition and selecting *Set Mode Transition Triggers...* from the context menu.
+A mode transition's trigger ports can be modified by double-clicking on the mode transition and selecting the *AADL* tab in the *Properties* view.
+Select *Choose...* from the *Triggers* section to set the triggers.
+Current port triggers are listed in the table located in the *Triggers* section.
+Trigger ports that are not contained in all selected transitions are annotated with brackets("<*Port*>").

 ### Switching Between Derived and Non-derived Modes
 The editor allows specifying whether modes declared inside the component type are derived from its containing component.
 The usage of derived modes corresponds to a component type with a *requires modes* declaration while non-derived modes correspond to a component type with a *modes* declaration.

-The component type can be swapped between using derived and non-derived modes by right-clicking inside the component type and selecting *Change to Derived Modes* or *Change to Non-derived Modes* from the context menu.
+The component type can be swapped between using derived and non-derived modes by double-clicking the component type, selecting the *AADL* tab of the *Properties* view, and selecting the desired option in the *Derived Modes* section.

 ### Highlighting
 Selecting a mode from the mode drop-down in the toolbar will highlight elements applicable to the mode.